Error correction code: Turbo code

+Describing the performance of an ECC

 In contrast to classical block codes that often specify an error-detecting or error-correcting ability, many modern block codes such as LDPC codes lack such guarantees.
 Instead, modern codes are evaluated in terms of their bit error rates.

 Most forward error correction codes correct only bit-flips, but not bit-insertions or bit-deletions.

 In this setting, the Hamming distance is the appropriate way to measure the bit error rate.

 A few forward error correction codes are designed to correct bit-insertions and bit-deletions, such as Marker Codes and Watermark Codes.

 The Levenshtein distance is a more appropriate way to measure the bit error rate when using such codes.